Disease-Progression-Modelling/disease-progression-modelling.github.io/pages/models/disease_course_mapping.md

 Model estimation
 ```

-In practice, the average model of progression _and_ the individual parameters are jointly estimated such that :
+In practice, the average model of progression _and_ the individual parameters are jointly estimated such that:
   - the variation of the mean trajectory fits the individual data (stochastic maximum likelihood estimation)
   - the individual parameters are considered as random variables whose mean corresponds to the average trajectory (mixed-effect model)